The army is initiating a course to teach senior field commanders about cyber

 behind a series of recent cyber attacks against Iran in an aim to undermine its

-The most recent virus, Flame, was discovered to have
+, Flame, was discovered to have

 infected a significant number of computers in the Islamic Republic.